JRC404/developmentFundamentals/Instructions/Lesson3_Lab.md

     >   2. print out the last word in the array
     >   3. add any word to the end of the array
 >
-> The rest of this file list how to acheive the above.
+> The rest of this file lists how to acheive the above.
 3. Change `type` to `kind` using code (Line 10)
     ``` csharp
     arrayOfWords[3] = "kind";